This article relates to macOS 11 Big Sur (November 2020)

 - Texpad v1.8.17: Immediately on release of Big Sur we had reports of the crash, and we released Texpad v1.8.17 with a fixed that forced all PDF images to be rasterised during the Typeset process in TexpadTeX.
 This avoided the Big Sur bug, and stopped the crash completely.
 However, it had the side effect that the vectored graphics would look pixellated on the output in some cases.
 This occurs in both in Texpad’s viewer, and in the generated PDF.
 Apologies if you were affected by this problem, but it was important to stop the crash as soon as possible, and this was the unfortunate consequence of that.

 - Long term: Over the summer we have been working on a significant update to Texpad’s internal TexpadTeX typesetter, and its output viewer.
-Amongst many internal improvements and bug fixes, this update interfaces TeX directly with the graphics card using Apple’s Metal framework for drastically improved performance in all cases.
+Amongst many internal improvements and bug fixes, this update interfaces TeX directly with the graphics card using Apple’s Metal framework for drastically improved performance for all users.
 Additionally, due to internal changes in how TexpadTeX and the viewer work in this case, it avoids the Big Sur crash entirely.
 Unfortunately, although it is working well in the development branch, it was not quite ready for release at the time of Big Sur’s release, so we are now working to get this ready for release as we can.
-As well as stopping the Big Sur graphics crash and any pixellation issues introduced by our fixes, it will provides massive performance improvements for Texpad’s viewer, with quicker Live Typeset than ever before, smoother zooming & scrolling, and a colour grading system so that the PDF blends in with the UI in Dark Mode.
+As well as stopping the Big Sur graphics crash and any pixellation issues introduced by our fixes, it will provides massive performance improvements for Texpad’s viewer, with quicker Live Typeset than ever before, smoother zooming & scrolling, and a colour grading system so that blends the PDF perfectly with the UI in Dark Mode.

 Apologies for any inconvenience that this causes, if you have any questions, please email email@example.com